robert-lieck/pythontemplatepackage/README.md

 The `docs` folder contains a skeleton documentation using the [Read the Docs Sphinx Theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/) that you can adapt to your needs.
 You should replace the following:
 - in `conf.py`, `index.rst`, `api_summary.rst`
-  - replace `PythonTemplatePackage` with your package name
+  - replace `pythontemplatepackage` with your package name
 - in `conf.py` adapt the following:
-  - `project = 'PythonTemplatePackage'`
+  - `project = 'pythontemplatepackage'`
   - `copyright = '...'`
   - `author = '...'`